datalad-handbook/book/docs/basics/101-121-sharelocal2.rst

    # file content exists in original DataLad-101 for this file
    $ git annex whereis Long_Now__Seminars_About_Long_term_Thinking/2003_11_15__Brian_Eno__The_Long_Now.mp3

+And here is the output for a file that you did not yet retrieve content for in your original ``DataLad-101`` dataset.

 .. runrecord:: _examples/DL-101-121-102
    :language: console
    :workdir: dl-101/mock_user/DataLad-101/recordings/longnow